equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 ## Migrating one resource at a time

-We can use `$ terraform state` and `$ terraform import` to achieve transition without destroying existing resources.
+We can use `terraform state` and `terraform import` to achieve transition without destroying existing resources.

 ### Existing infrastructure